sfw/comanda/README.md

 - 🔐 Secure configuration encryption for protecting API keys and secrets
 - 📁 Multi-file input support with content consolidation
 - 📝 Markdown file support for reusable actions (prompts)
+- 🗄️ Database integration for read/write operations for inputs and outputs

 ## Installation